Bartlomiej-Filipowicz/eCommerce-Store/README.md

-eCommerce store built with React, Django and PostgreSQL
+eCommerce Store built with React, Django and PostgreSQL